Word Confusion: Raise versus Rise

 Noun; Verb, transitive

-Plural for the noun and third person present verb: raises
+Plural for the noun: raises

 Past tense or past participle: raised

-Gerund or present participle: raising
+Present participle: raising

 Noun;